Best Cities for Travel Nurses in 2024

 Top Paying Cities for Travel Nurses

 For example, a travel nurse in California will likely make more money per hour than a nurse in Texas.
 However, the nurse in Texas will likely end up bringing home a bigger paycheck because of the lower cost of living expenses and taxes.
-Assignments in states such as Oklahoma or Kansas may look undesirable, but with a low cost of living, nurses have the ability to make more money.
+Assignments in states like Oklahoma or Kansas may not look undesirable, but with a low cost of living, nurses have the ability to make more money.

 It is important to factor in the cost of living when determining where to take your next travel assignment.
 Hawaii, one of the most desirable locations for travel nurses, may have extremely high hourly wages, but the cost of living is among the highest in the country.